BUPTAntiRiver/vaults/default/bupt/OS/Operating System Crash Course.md

 **Xen**: modify OS to use low-level IO interface (hybrid) **VMWare**: VMM supports generic devices (hosted)
 #### Virtualizing Memory
-OS assume they have full control over memory.
-But VMM partitions memory among VM, so VMM needs to assign hardware pages to VM, it also needs to control mappings for isolation.
+Each OS thinks of physical memory as a linear array of pages and assign each page to itself or user processes.
+But VMM partitions memory among VM, so VMM needs to add an extra layer of virtualization makes "physical" memory a virtualization on top of what the VMM refers to as **machine memory**.
+Now the work flow becomes like this: each OS maps virtual-to-physical addresses via its per-process page tables, then VMM maps the resulting physical address to underlying machine address via its per-OS page tables.
 Hardware-managed TLB makes this difficult, when TLB misses, the hardware automatically walks the page tables in memory.
 As a result, VMM needs to control access by OS to page tables.
 **Xen** implementation: page table work the same as before, but OS is constrained to only map to the physical pages it owns.
 #### Example of Address Translation